 for more information on how you can interact with us online.

 UCLA’s architectural icon Royce Hall has long been home to the public performing arts program on campus and will remain the primary presentation space of CAP UCLA.
 However, the collaborative approach of the organization opens doors to working closely with on and off-campus venues and fellow arts presenters that will create even more pathways to connect with local arts audiences.

 We are dedicated to making the best home for every work we present, to create the most optimal experience for both artist and audience.
-As such, CAP UCLA programming includes performances in Royce Hall, Freud Playhouse, Schoenberg Hall and the Fowler Museum, as well as off-campus venues such as the J. Paul Getty Museum and the Actors’ Gang.
+As such, CAP UCLA programming includes performances in Royce Hall, Freud Playhouse, Little Theater and Schoenberg Hall, as well as off-campus venues such as the Los Angeles County Museum or Art and the Actors’ Gang.

 Can I bring my kids?
 Which performances are great for families?